OmniParser V2: Structured-Points-of-Thought for Unified Visual Text Parsing and Its Generality to Multimodal Large

 As shown in~\cref{fig:diagram}, we propose a unified interface that represents structured sequences with three sub-sequences across diverse tasks.
 Points are employed as bridges to effectively link structural tags with region and content sequences.

 \mypara{Structured Points Sequence Construction} comprises center points tokens as well as a variety of structural tokens designed for different tasks.
 The x and y coordinates of each point are first normalized to the width and height of the image, respectively.
 Subsequently, they are quantized into discrete tokens within the range of $[0, n_{bins} - 1]$.
 Moreover, structural tokens are introduced to represent the entire sequence, such as \token{address} in KIE task, \token{tr} in table recognition task, and \token{line} in layout analysis task.
+The constructed structural tokens serve as abstract semantic markers and do not contain or encode any image content themselves.
 Note that text spotting can be seen as a special case that no structural token is incorporated.
 The bin size $n_{bins}$ means the number of coordinate vocab, which is set to 1,000.

 \mypara{Polygon \& Content Sequence Construction} is consistent across all tasks.
-We represent curved text instances using a 16-point polygonal format and horizontal text instances using a 4-point bounding box format.
+We represent curved text instances, referring to individual occurrences of text regions in the image, using a 16-point polygonal format and horizontal text instances using a 4-point bounding box format.
 Each point in the polygon sequence is tokenized following the same procedure as the center point tokenization.
 Besides, the transcription of text instances is converted into discrete tokens through char-level tokenization.